lupyuen/lupyuen.github.io/src/usb3.md

 1. Then we read __USB Status Register USBSTS__.

-    This returns 0, which means that the USB Controller __has NOT been halted__.
+    This returns 0, which means that the USB Controller __has NOT been Halted__.

     (HCHalted = 0)